Natural disasters in Japan

-Japan is the country that is most affected by natural disasters mainly due to it being in the Ring of Fire.
-Two out of the five most expensive natural disasters in recent history have occurred in Japan, in 1995 and 2011, costing $181 billion.
+Japan is regularly affected by natural disasters, with the country being in the Ring of Fire.
+Two out of the five most expensive natural disasters in recent history have occurred in Japan, in 1995 (~6,500 deaths) and 2011 (~20,000 deaths) – the latter of which had also triggered the Fukushima Daiichi nuclear disaster.
+The most devastating recorded natural disaster to affect Japan by death toll was the 1923 Great Kantō earthquake, which killed ~105,000 and a further ~6,000 due to the Kantō Massacre in its immediate aftermath.

 Japan has also been the site of some of the 10 worst natural disasters of the 21st century.
-Many types of natural disasters occur in Japan such as tsunamis, floods, typhoons, earthquakes, cyclones, and even volcanic eruptions.
-The country has gone through thousands of years of natural disasters, affecting its economy, development, and social life.
-Some other major disasters in Japan were more recent, such as the January 1995 Great Hanshin earthquake and the March 2011 Tōhoku earthquake and tsunami, which triggered the Fukushima Daiichi nuclear disaster.
+Many types of natural disasters occur in Japan such as tsunamis, floods, typhoons, earthquakes, cyclones, and volcanic eruptions, leading to periodic disruptions in economic and social activities.
+The country has gone through thousands of years of natural disasters, affecting and shaping Japanese culture, economy, development, and social life.

 Volcanic eruptions

 Many volcanic eruptions have taken place in Japan.

 List of major volcanic eruptions

 VEI-7 Volcanic eruptions

 There are three VEI-7 volcanoes in Japan.
 These are the Aira Caldera, Kikai Caldera and Aso Caldera.

 Mount Aso is the largest active volcano in Japan.
 Mount Aso had four eruptions 300,000 to 90,000 years ago.
 It emitted huge amounts of volcanic ash that covered all of Kyushu and up to Yamaguchi Prefecture.